October 15, 2009

 - "An

 Approach to the Morphosyntax and the Syntax of Qumran Hebrew," in Diggers at the Well.
-Proceedings of a Third
+Proceedings of a Third International

-ed.
-T. Muraoka and J. F. Elwolde (STDJ 36; Leiden: Brill, 2000), pp. 193-214
+T. Muraoka and J. F. Elwolde (STDJ 36; Leiden: Brill, 2000), pp. 193-214.

-Muraoka, Takamitsu and Bezalel Porten, A Grammar of
+Muraoka, Takamitsu and Bezalel Porten, A Grammar of Egyptian Aramaic, Leiden, BRILL,

-Murtonen, Aimo E., Materials for a

-Non-Masoretic Hebrew Grammar.
+Aimo E., Materials for a Non-Masoretic Hebrew Grammar.

 Helsinki: University of Helsinki, 1958

 - "On Structural Growth in Language."
 AbrN 24:139-154, 1986

-- Hebrew in its West
+- Hebrew in its West Semitic Selling.

-Semitic Selling.
 Part One, Section Ba.

 Leiden: E.J.
 Brill, 1988

 Naudé, Jacobus.
 “The Transitions of Biblical Hebrew in the Perspective of Language Change and Diffusion” in Young 2004, pp. 189-214.